 Kaarina Aitamurto is Acting Head of Doctoral Training in the Aleksanteri Institute.
 In 2017 she became Adjunct Professor (docent) in Religion Studies at the University of Helsinki.
 Her areas of expertise are Islam and contemporary Paganism in Russia.
 In her current research, she focuses on the governance and the representation of Islam in contemporary Russia, and migrant integration.

 Sherzod Eraliev is Research Fellow in Lund University (2023-).
 He was an Academy of Finland Post-doctoral Researcher in the Aleksanteri Institute.
 He defended his PhD thesis on Russia’s policies vis-à-vis labour migrants from Central Asia at the University of Tsukuba, Japan, in 2018.
 His research interests include state migration policies, migration regimes, skilled migration, migration and religion, and everyday migrant practices.

 Vladimir Gelman is Professor of Russian Politics in the University of Helsinki.
 He focuses on political regime dynamics, political institutions, governance and policy-making, elections, political parties and political protests, and sub-national politics in Russia and the post-Soviet region.
 His expertise includes also authoritarianism, contentious politics, and regional and local government.

 anna-liisa.heusala [at] helsinki.fi

 Katalin Miklossy is University Lecturer in Eastern European Studies in the University of Helsinki.
 She is a historian of contemporary history and an area specialist in East Central and South Eastern Europe.
-In her research she is currently focusing on competition in connection to societal change, and on the role of culturally anchored ideas and practices in authoritarian tendencies, and strategic culture in Eastern Europe.
+Her research focuses on competition and societal change, the role of culturally anchored ideas and practices in authoritarian tendencies, and strategic culture in Eastern Europe.
 She has also studied Cold War interactions and their consequences on the transformations in the Eastern Bloc.